 Whether participants are new to the stage or seasoned performers or playwrights, our classes for adults provide a place to explore, strengthen skills, and grow as artists and people.
 Our classes for seniors are designed to help transform attitudes toward aging to a new vision of continuous growth, and to honor and celebrate the sharing of rich and varied experiences of older adults.

-If you have questions about classes, or would like to learn more about student preview shows, group tours of the theatre, classes for homeschoolers, upcoming shows for children, or other ways to get involved, please contact:
+For questions about classes, or would like to learn more about student preview shows, group tours of the theatre, classes for homeschoolers, upcoming shows for children, or other ways to get involved, please contact:

 (707)523-4185 ext.122 (message box only)